Different Types of Scleroderma and How to Treat

 • Sclerodactyly (localized thickening and tightness of the skin of the fingers or toes.)

-• Telangiectasia (small blood vessels grow near the surface of the skin)
+• Telangiectasia (small blood vessels that grow near the surface of the skin)

 Diffuse Scleroderma: Skin on the middle of the torso, upper arms, thighs, hands, and feet are all affected by this kind of scleroderma.
 The outer layer of the skin thickens.
 The lungs, intestines, and esophagus are all affected by this.